Senozoid/ZC1-handbook/Handbook/Introduction.md

 ![banner](Handbook_files/banner.png)
   \
-Shadow of Doom is a text-based fantasy adventure game with extensive player agency.
-It is **more than just a simple CYOA game** where you can only pick your path through the story.
-It is a **full-fledged RPG** that offers playable fantasy races, skills, leveling, inventory system, even optional combat!  \
+Shadow of Doom is a text-based **fantasy adventure** game with extensive player agency.
+It is more than just a simple CYOA game where you can only pick your path through the story.
+It is also a full-fledged **RPG** that offers playable fantasy races, skills, leveling, inventory system, even optional combat!

+It does not require an internet connection, or even a graphics card.
+You can install and play it on your 10-year-old laptop if you want to.
+And I plan to eventually, but not anytime soon, make a version for you to play it on your phone as well.

 This is my love-letter to gaming and high fantasy literature.
-It is, and will always be, **completely FREE to play**.
+It is, and will always be, completely **FREE** to play.
 My reward will be knowing that you played and enjoyed it, so don't forget to reach out and tell me how you felt, and to suggest any improvements.
-It **does not require an internet connection**, or even a graphics card.
-You can install and play it on your 10-year-old laptop if you want to.
-(And I plan to eventually, but not anytime soon, make a version for you to play it on your phone as well!)

 ## Getting Started